sudmantlab/denovo-TE-insertion-discovery/README.md

 * sample_table: full path to the sample table
 * my_tmp_path: full path to a directory where there is a ton of space that is accessible to compute nodes
 * SURVIVOR_path: full path to directory with the survivor executable
+* ultra_path: full path to directory with ULTRA executable
 * reference: full path to the reference assembly for your species
 * custom_lib: full path to a lineage-specific curated TE library for your species